Tougher UK coronavirus curbs may last some time, health minister suggests

 “Essentially we’ve got to get that vaccine rolled out to keep people safe.
 Given how much faster this new variant spreads, it’s going to be very difficult to keep it under control until we have the vaccine rolled out.”

 “The alarm bells have been ringing for weeks but the prime minister chose to ignore them ...
-He told the country to go ahead and have a merry little Christmas ... and yet three days later he tells millions of families to rip up those plans,” he told a news conference.
+He told the country to go ahead and have a merry little Christmas ... and yet three days later he tells millions of families to rip up those plans,” he said, referring to comments Johnson made on Wednesday.

-Soon after Johnson told the nation of the changes, some in London headed for the capital’s train stations to try to travel to see relatives over Christmas, and there were scenes of crowding - something Hancock called “totally irresponsible”.
+Soon after Johnson announced the changes on Saturday afternoon, some in London headed for the capital’s train stations to try to travel to see relatives over Christmas, and there were scenes of crowding - something Hancock called “totally irresponsible”.

+Transport minister Grant Shapps called on people under the new restrictions not to travel.
+More British Transport Police officers were being deployed to ensure that “only those who need to take essential journeys can travel safely”, he said in a statement.

+With non-essential retail stores, as well as places like gyms and hair salons, ordered closed in the Tier 4 areas some businesses called the new measures a “real kick in the teeth”.

-He also said the government acknowledged that the economic impact of the new measures would be “severe” after the Confederation of British Industry called them a “real kick in the teeth” for many businesses.
+Hancock said the government recognisd that the economic impact of the new measures would be “severe” but that it had to weigh that against the health consequences.

+Like other countries in Europe, Britain is battling to contain new waves of the virus.
+It reported 27,052 new COVID-19 cases on Saturday, taking the total over 2 million, and 534 more deaths, taking the overall official toll to more than 67,000.

+It began rolling out innoculations using the vaccine developed by Pfizer and BioNTech earlier this month.

 “One of the reasons we brought in the strict travel movements in Tier 4 ... is to try to stop this new variant from spreading,” he told the “Andrew Marr Show”.